Skimikin Lake Equestrian Camping and Trails

 A narrow forest road leads into the camp.
 The first sight is of the lake, and then the spacious campsites with picnic tables and fire pits.
 There are 15 paddocks for equine use with double corrals and pull-through parking spaces.
 Many tall trees make high lining an easy option.
 A caretaker on site collects a small fee and sells maps.
 Due to rules of the Ministry of Forests, Lands & Natural Resource Operations reservations are not allowed.

-Click Here for a
+Click Here for a Trail Map of the Skimikin Trails.

 Horse Corrals beside pull through campsites, picnic tables and firepits at each site.